dhairyagupta2603/Send-To-Bin-CLI/README.md

   ```sh
   stb file1.txt ../file2.json src/rsc/
   ```
-* If you want to undo the prevois command just do
+* If you want to undo the previous command just do
   ```sh
   stb undo
   ```
-* If you want to clear the bin, you guessed it
+* If you want to clear the bin, you guessed it just
   ```sh
   stb clear
   # or to skip confirmation
   stb clear -y
   ```
-* If you don't want to use stb anyome, you can also do
+* If you don't want to use stb anymore, you can also do
   ```sh
   stb destroy
   # or if bin is not empty